opencypher/cypherdb/src/content/docs/import/csv.md

 configurations can be manually set by specifying parameters inside `( )` at the end of the `COPY FROM` clause.
 Several of the supported configurations, such as the header and delimiter characters, are automatically detected if they are not manually specified at the end of  `COPY FROM` clause.
-See the subsections below for more details on how Kuzu automatically detects these configurations.
+See the subsections below for more details on how CypherDB automatically detects these configurations.

 The following configuration parameters are supported: